Haematology – Haemophilia A

 - The injection medium must have a low viscosity capable of being injected via the typical subcutaneous needle

 - Once inside the body, the protein should neither cause an immunologic response (i.e. cause antibodies to be generated against it), nor should it be detectable by extant antibodies.

 The replacement FVIII market is worth about $6.5bn a year, with a further $2bn being spent to treat haemophilia A patients that have developed antibody inhibitors to FVIII.
 These market values are purely the cost of the products and do not take into account the cost of doctors and nurses administering IV injections, rather than patients self-administering subcutaneous injections at home.

-Ascension has three core development programmes: PBB-8-IN, FVIII for HA patients with inhibitors (SelectAte); PBB-8-SQ, subcutaneous FVIII administration for HA patients (SubcutAte) and PBB-8-CH, a liposomal formulation to boost patients own FVIII (ChapAte).
-Ascension’s Chaperones have been proven to work with both recombinant (rFVIII) and plasma-derived (pdFVIII) Factor VIII.
+Ascension has three core clinical programmes: CL-SelectAte-II-01, FVIII for HA patients with inhibitors (SelectAte); CL-SelectAte-II-02 a subcutaneous form of PEGLip administered as an adjuvant to patients who already have some circulating FVIII (XLR8) and PBB-8-SQ, subcutaneous FVIII administration for HA patients (SubcutAte).
+Ascension’s adjuvants have been proven to work with both recombinant (rFVIII) and plasma-derived (pdFVIII) Factor VIII.